Graco Pack 'n Play On the Go Bassinet Review

 The Graco took almost seven minutes to set up with the bassinet.
 If you include the accessories, it takes closer to nine.
 The Graco has a lot of moving parts, but the directions are shown on the play yard bottom (above left) and include locking the sidebars and pressing down on the center of the yard.
 The fabric snaps to the frame, and the mattress secures with velcro.
 The bassinet clips over the top rail and uses the same bed as the play yard bottom.
 Folding requires pressing on the side rail button (above right) and pulling up on the bottom handle.

-This Graco earned a 4 of 10 for breathability.
-Unlike the play yard that is entirely mesh except for the corners, the bassinet attachment has some fabric on the ends which decreases overall breathability.
+This Graco earned a lower score for breathability.
+While the play yard itself has mesh fabric walls aside from the corners, the bassinet attachment has some fabric on the ends, which decreases overall breathability.

-This Graco earned a 7 of 10 for the sleeping surface.
+This Graco earned a relatively high score for the sleeping surface.
 This score is the highest sleep surface result for any product under $100 in this review.

 The Pack 'n Play mattress is average for compression compared to the competition making the mattress firm, but not the best in the group.